 From around 4pm play replaces work - as it should in any respectable workspace - with the main bar opening up to non-members, and taking advantage of its sunlit location to attract people from across the precinct.

-With Keyes Art Mile being a centre for art and design, MESH Club has been designed around an art collection featuring murals by Skullboy, South African artist Louis de Villiers - now based in New York - and Jane Alexander’s astonishing sculpture Serviceman 1994.
+With Keyes Art Mile being a centre for art and design, MESH Club has been designed around an art collection featuring murals by New York-based South African artist Louis de Villiers (also known as Skullboy) and Jane Alexander’s astonishing sculpture Serviceman 1994.

 Show on map